gjanders/SplunkVersionControl/README.md

 [SplunkVersionControlCloud github](https://github.com/gjanders/SplunkVersionControlCloud)

 ## Release Notes
+### 1.2.2
+This version includes a few changes, these include two new parameters on the version control backup:
+`run_ko_query` - if enabled this runs a Splunk savedsearch and adds the additional information of tag=`git_tag_name` into the output of the modular input which is then indexed
+`run_ko_diff` - if enabled in combination with `run_ko_query` this additionally adds a diff=`git_difference_result` from comparing the new version with HEAD~1

+To run the query the macro `splunk_vc_ko_query`, should be configured to point to an appname:searchname, the default is `splunk_kom:splunk_vc_kom_audit_summary`
+If you have the Knowledge Object Overview App for Splunk (https://splunkbase.splunk.com/app/5399/) installed then there is a savedsearch called `splunk_vc_kom_audit_summary` which can be moved or copied into the `splunk_kom` app for this new functionality to work as expected

+In addition the field qualifiedSearch is now longer backed up for savedsearches

+Boolean tickboxes are now used for options that should be true or false

+Also attempted to improve the error logging for failed OS process execution

+Fixed a few misc bugs related to setting email address/name in the git repo among others

 ### 1.2.1
 This version includes some changes that should reduce the storage size of savedsearches, in particular:
 - listDefaultActionArgs=false is now used on the savedsearches REST endpoint